 Share a small snack? in a circle?

-9. We will sit in a round and begin storytelling exercise that I will introduce: remembering, recollecting, collective storytelling.
+9. We will sit in a round and begin a storytelling exercise that I will introduce: remembering, recollecting, collective storytelling.
 This will be recorded (sound and writing).
 Is there a sound recorder at the school?
 This gets repeated about three times.
 1 hour.

-10. We end with a restorative rest exercise (mention Mabel Todd “the thinking body”).
+10. We end with a restorative rest exercise (mention Mabel Todd “The Thinking Body”).
 15 minutes on towels.
 Led by Sarita.